Straight-line optimality in Bellman's lost-in-a-forest problem for Euclidean balls: Lost in a disk

-Armed with this tool, our proof of Theorem~\ref{thm:2d} essentially hinges on the observation that a straight line path is an expansion of any non-linear path.
+Armed with this tool, our proof of Theorem~\ref{thm:2d} hinges on the observation that, for any partition $P$, the sampled configuration along a straight line is an expansion of the sampled configuration along an arbitrary path.

-Since Theorem~\ref{thm:KP2} is formulated for discrete sets, our argument proceeds by approximating the continuous curves with finite configurations of points.
+Since Theorem~\ref{thm:KP2} is formulated for discrete sets, our argument proceeds by sampling the path at finitely many times and applying the theorem to the resulting point configurations.
 Passing to the limit allows us to apply inequality \eqref{eqn:KP2} to the integral in \eqref{eqn:area_integral}, which swiftly yields the result by demonstrating that a straight line path minimises the intersection area and thus the expected escape time.

 \begin{proof}[Proof of Theorem~\ref{thm:2d}] From \eqref{eqn:area_integral}, it suffices to prove that at any time $t>0$, the area of the non-escape region for an arbitrary path $\gamma$ is bounded below by that of a straight line path $\ell$.
 That is, we must show $\area(S_{\gamma}(t)) \ge \area(S_{\ell}(t))$ at any given time.